 adversity and trials.
 Suffering was a way of life to the early Church that was

 Most importantly Christianity is based on love, our love toward God and toward our fellow man.
-We cannot love people correctly without loving God.
-The success of the primitive Church was living out this love: Galatians 5:13: ďbut through love serve one another.Ē Those who were filled with the spirit were bold to witness, to give people the love of God by the gospel message.
+We cannot love people correctly without loving God first.
+The success of the primitive Church was living out this love: Galatians 5:13: ďbut through love serve one another.Ē Those who were filled with the Spirit were bold to witness, to give people the love of God by the gospel message.
 They did not stop there, they disciple the new converts to grow up and mature.
 We should learn from their example.